austinmyc/LeetCode/README.md

-# Selected LeetCode problems and solutions
+# My simple LeetCode record

-This repo is a collection of LeetCode problems that I found either interesting, or worth learning about.
+This repo is a collection of LeetCode problems that I found either interesting, or learnt a lot from.

 The codes would typically include the data structure/algorithm used, and my thought process.